Adding pedals is a lot of fun.

-As I pointed out in regards to the Cry Baby wah, these pedals are best-suited for lead guitarists.
+As I pointed out, in regards to the Cry Baby wah, these pedals are more useful for lead guitarists.

 However, they do have a wide range of stylistic application and relevance, having been used in a ton of different musical genres.

 Rock, blues and metal are the primary areas where you'll hear the effect.

 I started playing guitar when I was 10 years old and didn't buy this pedal (or any wah) until five years later.
 Looking back on it, I think that timing was pretty good, as I'd been playing long enough to have a feel for lead melody and soloing, which made the wah pedal more useful at that point.

 For those who have a little experience under their belts and want to take their soloing to the next level, Vai's Bad Horsie wah is a good way to do it.